Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: Introduction and System Model

 \section{Introduction and System Model}

 Various applications such as social networks, networked control, smart grid and crowd sensing benefit from data collected from decision makers.
 In these applications, users share information with a service provider which wishes to improve the quality of service by utilizing information gathered from the users.
 The users as well are interested in enhanced service quality as they benefit from the service while at the same time they wish to retain a certain level of privacy.
 The privacy objective arises from the fact that the information they wish to convey to the service provider may be correlated with certain private information they want to protect.
 For instance, in smart grid applications, power usage information shared by the users with the service provider may disclose some information related to users such as their habits and behaviors \cite{McDaniel2009,PrivacySmartMeteringSurvey}.
 For that reason, privacy is a major challenge in smart grid applications and this is a current research topic in numerous studies (see \cite{PrivacySmartMeteringSurvey,HanACC2016,CompetiviePrivacy2011,YaoAllerton2013} and references therein).
-The problem of preserving privacy while maintaining reasonable system performance appears in various contexts \cite{CrowdSensingWirelessComm2015,PrivacyCrowdSensingIoT2016,Yamamoto1983,EstEffUndPriConstr2019,WangIT2019,PadakandlaIT2020,DiazIT2020,UtilityvsPrivacy2013,UtilityvsPrivacy2018,SreekumarISIT2020,Calmon2012,LuAutomatica2020,DiffPrivateFilteringTAC2014,PrivacyConsensusTAC2017,Nekouei2019,WangTCNS2017}.
+In addition, the problem of preserving privacy while maintaining reasonable system performance appears in various contexts \cite{CrowdSensingWirelessComm2015,PrivacyCrowdSensingIoT2016,Yamamoto1983,EstEffUndPriConstr2019,WangIT2019,PadakandlaIT2020,DiazIT2020,UtilityvsPrivacy2013,UtilityvsPrivacy2018,SreekumarISIT2020,Calmon2012,LuAutomatica2020,DiffPrivateFilteringTAC2014,PrivacyConsensusTAC2017,Nekouei2019,WangTCNS2017}.

 In this manuscript, we consider the following communication scenario between a sender and a receiver motivated by the aforementioned applications.
-There is a pair of messages at the sender and the perspective of the sender is such that one message needs to be protected and the other message needs to be conveyed.
-As opposed to the sender, the receiver desires to accurately estimate both messages with the aim of acquiring as much information as possible.
-Under this setting, we investigate the interactions between the sender and the receiver whose objectives are different from each other due to the privacy concerns of the transmitter.
+There is a pair of sources at the sender and the perspective of the sender is such that one source needs to be protected and the other source needs to be conveyed.
+As opposed to the sender, the receiver desires to accurately estimate both sources with the aim of acquiring as much information as possible.
+Under this setting, we investigate the interactions between the sender and the receiver whose objectives are different from each other due to the privacy concerns of the sender.